awsdocs/amazon-route53-docs/doc_source/welcome-health-checks.md

 If you have multiple resources that perform the same function, for example, web servers or database servers, and you want Route 53 to route traffic only to the resources that are healthy, you can configure DNS failover by associating a health check with each record for that resource\.
 If a health check determines that the underlying resource is unhealthy, Route 53 routes traffic away from the associated record\.

-For more information about using Route 53 to monitor the health of your resources, see [Creating Amazon Route 53 Health Checks and Configuring DNS Failover](dns-failover.md)\.
+For more information about using Route 53 to monitor the health of your resources, see [Creating Amazon Route 53 health checks and configuring DNS failover](dns-failover.md)\.